 Best Water-Saving Dual Flush Toilet

-This Swiss Madison toilet is eco-friendly, using just 0.8 gallons of water on the low flush setting.
-It is a stylish toilet, much like the Woodbridge models with sleek lines and minimalist design.
+This Swiss Madison St. Tropez toilet is eco-friendly, using just 0.8 gallons of water on its low flush setting.
+It also has a sleek modern style, combining straight lines and a rounded bowl to achieve a distinctive look.

-It has a glazed trapway and a wrap-around skirt to make it easy to clean.
-Swiss Madison also claims this toilet is easy to install, which is great news for DIY enthusiasts.
-The soft-close seat completes the line-up of benefits this toilet brings.
+It has a glazed trapway and a wrap-around skirt that makes it easier to clean.
+Swiss Madison emphasizes that this toilet is easy to install, which makes it a great choice for people who prefer to do it themselves.
+The soft-close seat is another nice touch that will prevent accidental slamming, protecting the seat and toilet bowl.

 What We Like